Understand crypto

 +

 Bitcoin is mainly seen as a digital store of value.
-Ethereum is more often used as the base layer for smart contracts and on-chain apps.
+Ethereum is more often used as the base layer for smart contracts and on-chain apps. the crypto guide covers the useful basics before going further, and the crypto simulator helps visualise simple historical reference points.

 How can I avoid common scams?